 Why do some people with ADHD self-medicate with argument?
 What does that phrase even mean—to self-medicate with arguments?
 Simply, it refers to the stimulation some people get by provoking an argument—consciously or not.
+If you don’t understand this phenomenon, it can spell disaster for your relationship.

 First, nothing about ADHD is universal, and this is an example.
 Many people with ADHD are, if anything, argument-averse.
 And certainly, you needn’t have ADHD to be an argumentative son of a gun.